Crohn’s Disease is a Chronic Condition

 Crohn’s most commonly affects the end of the small bowel (the ileum) and the beginning of the colon, but it may affect any part of the gastrointestinal (GI) tract, from the mouth to the anus.
 Ulcerative colitis is limited to the colon, also called the large intestine.

 Crohn’s disease can also affect the entire thickness of the bowel wall, while ulcerative colitis only involves the innermost lining of the colon.
 Finally, in Crohn’s disease, the inflammation of the intestine can “skip”-- leaving normal areas in between patches of diseased intestine.
 In ulcerative colitis this does not occur.
+Watch this webcast to learn more about Crohn's disease.

 Recognizing the Signs and Symptoms